posgraph/coupe.bilateral-texture-filtering/README.md

 __Coupe__ is an open source computational photography and image processing software library, which is developed by POSTECH computer graphics laboratory.

+## License
+This software is being made available under the terms in the [LICENSE](LICENSE) file.

+Any exemptions to these terms requires a license from the Pohang University of Science and Technology.

 ## Coupe Packages ##

   * Image Processing